 There are some tools out there that will suggest accounts for you to follow based on intelligent matching algorithms.

 6 – Dedicate time to increase Twitter followers

 This is one thing I’d never really done with my Twitter account.
 Set aside an hour a day to focus and engage on Twitter.
 While you may not see the results immediately, you will throughout the day or coming days.

-During these two months, using this simple tactics and tools and a bit of focused hard work I managed to grow my Twitter following by 45%.
+During these two months, using these simple tactics and tools and a bit of focused hard work I managed to grow my Twitter following by 45%.